Hounslow Council signs up to the Women's Night Safety Charter.

 “Addressing issues of women's safety is a key part of this Council's work and signing up to the Charter is a women's safety measure among many already in place.
 Hounslow Council has a long record of careful and serious work on women’s safety.
 Our new ‘Safer Communities Strategy’ commits to 'work with everyone, so everyone feels safe'.
 Our Violence Against Women and Girls Plan was created through extensive interviews, workshops and focus groups with survivors and key partner agencies and consultations completed with residents, survivors, partner organisations and young people’s groups.

-“We are adding Council money to an MHCLG grant for a new Violence Against Women and Girls co-ordinator post to work alongside existing Violence Against Women and Girls, and Hate Crime staff.
+“We are adding Council money to a Ministry of Housing, Communities and Local Government for a new Violence Against Women and Girls co-ordinator post to work alongside existing Violence Against Women and Girls, and Hate Crime staff.

 “We are one of only six London local authorities awarded White Ribbon Town status for our commitment to ending violence against women and girls and we have held that award since 2015.